kreuzwerker/terraform-provider-docker/docs/data-sources/container.md

 ### Optional

 - **id** (String) The ID of the container
-- **name** (String) Filter value for finding a container by name.
-Multiple results will return an error.
+- **name** (String) Regex for finding container by name.
+Multiple results will return an error, and container names almost always start with a forward slash.
+For example, `^/mycontainername$`

 ### Read-Only